 Refer to the roles and responsibilities detailed within the policy guidelines.

 7. Review

-This policy and its associated procedures, quick reference guides and protocols will be reviewed annually.
+This policy and its associated procedures, quick reference guides and protocols will be reviewed in accordance with the College's policy review processes.
 Canterbury College, however, reserves the right to review this policy at any time.